 Three main research branches

-My research group at the Medical University of Vienne (MedUniWien) focuses on three main topics:
+My research group at the Medical University of Vienna (MedUniWien) focuses on three main topics:

 • BrainBuild: Human fetal brain malformations